Why Consider Durham Tech? It's the Smart Choice!

 The chart below shows US residents who have a high school diploma or GED can expect to increase their average yearly average weekly income by an average of 20 percent if they get some college credits (like a certificate or diploma) or an associate's degree.
 Continuing your education even further to obtain a bachelor's degree increases average average weekly income by 37 percent over an associate's degree.
 That's 65 percent more than the average high school graduate!

-Source: Bureau of Labor Statistics, 2012 Current Population Survey, US Data
+Source: Bureau of Labor Statistics, 2013 Current Population Survey, US Data table

 An Associate's Degree Provides a High Rate of Return on Your Investment